chef/chef-web-docs/chef_master/source/config_rb_delivery.rst

     Set this to ``true`` if you want to use the notification feature in Chef Automate.
 None of the flags below will take effect unless this is set.

 ``notification['slack_webhook_url']``
-    A webhook URL that you can acquire from slack which will be used to post Chef client run failure notifications.
-The default slack channel included in the url is used.
+    A Slack webhook URL which will be used to post Chef client run failure notifications.
+The default Slack channel included in the url is used.
+See _`this link <https://api.slack.com/incoming-webhooks>`_ for details.

 ``notification['user_webhook_url']``
-    A URL that will receive a JSON POST any time a Chef client run failure is detected.
+    A custom webhook URL that will receive a JSON POST any time a Chef client run failure is detected.
 The POST will have its ``Content-Type`` set to ``application/json``.
 Here is an sample notification message body:

     .. code-block:: json